RayuduAdabala/Action-Points-retrieval-from-meeting-transcript/README.md

 XLNet is an extension of the Transformer-XL model pre-trained using an autoregressive method to learn bidirectional contexts by maximizing the expected likelihood over all permutations of the input sequence factorization order.

+Dialogue summarization is still a challenging task in NLP community.
+In this we are still trying to implement dialogue summarization.

 #Finetuned model with AMI corpus can be downloaded from below given Gdrive link.
 gdrive link : https://drive.google.com/file/d/1ckZ50JtitJ0qbWHbD9RfUqPSZ3lm8KQI/view?usp=sharing